front-end-intermediate/session-1/readme.md

 ##### Arrow functions

+Arrow functions are commonly used to shorten the syntax for anonymous functions.
+Much of the documentation you will read uses them so let start exposing ourselves to them.

-Refactor using arrow function and implicit return:
+Refactor using an arrow function with implicit return:

 ```js
 const fifteen = inventors.filter(inventor => (inventor.year >= 1500 && inventor.year < 1600))